tienshaoku/crypto-portfolio-tracking/README.md

 # Crypto Portfolio Tracking

-I don't like uploading all my addresses to a website and trust it to track my balances 🫤
+Don't trust sharing your crypto wallet addresses with any websites (like me)?

-Thus, this is an easy command line tool for you to just fill in addresses and rpcs and track your crypto balances on your own end 👌
+This simple CLI tool lets you monitor your portfolio locally 👌

 ## Usage

-1. Rename `src/constant_example.rs` to `src/constant.rs`.
-Once this is done, the code can be run!
+1. Rename `src/constant_example.rs` to `src/constant.rs`

-2. `cargo run`
+2. Fill in your `COINGECKO_API`, addresses and rpcs in `constant.rs`.
+Currently, only Ethereum and Optimism are supported, but more networks can be added by how `ETH_RPC` & `OP_RPC` are inserted in `main.rs`

-3. Fill in your addresses and rpcs in `constant.rs`; currently, only Ethereum and Optimism are supported, but more networks can be added by how `ETH_RPC` & `OP_RPC` are inserted in `main.rs`
+3. `cargo run` 🥳

 ## Snippet